GHOST-Aram/mongoose-models-with-types/READM.md

 - Any web developer interested in learning how to add types to mongoose models.

 ## Prerequisites
-This is not an introductory tutorial to Typescript, MongoDB `mongoose`.
+This is not an introductory tutorial to Typescript, MongoDB Mongoose.
 It is therefore important that you have a basic knowledge on following features of Typescript that we are going to use:
 - Interfaces
 - Types
 - Generics

 If you are not familiar with any of the above concepts, feel free to [visit the Typescript documentation](https://www.typescriptlang.org/docs/) and find out before we can continue.

-Additionally, having basic prior knowledge on the following features of `mongoose` will improve your learning experience on this article:
+Additionally, having basic prior knowledge on the following features of Mongoose will improve your learning experience on this article:
 - [Schema](https://mongoosejs.com/docs/guide.html#definition)
 - [Document](https://mongoosejs.com/docs/documents.html)
 - [Model](https://mongoosejs.com/docs/guide.html#models)